omega-800/summaries-se-ost/CN1/doc.typ

 If the destination MAC address comes from another port within the switch, then the frame is sent to the identified port for transmission.

+=== EtherChannel

+EtherChannel is a technology used in networking to group several physical Ethernet links into a single logical link.
+This approach increases bandwidth and provides redundancy.

+==== Load balancing

+The hashes created from source or destination IP addresses determine which link in the EtherChannel will carry the traffic.

+#tbl(
+  [src-ip],
+  [Use when: Many devices with different IPs send to one device with a single IP address], [dst-ip],
+  [Use when: A device with a single IP sends to many devices with different IP addresses], )

 == VLAN